-They go berserk when their partner is far away, and can turn hyper-jealous and protective in a misguided effort of “saving” the relationship.
+They go berserk when their partner is far away, and can turn hyper-jealous and protective in a misguided effort to “keeping her close”.

-Strong man, enlightened men, wise men… They all value their own opinion more than some random people.
+High-quality men value their opinion more than the opinion of some random people.

-Their standards are higher anyway, and they have chosen their system of values, so they’re not gonna let anyone else impose values and ethics on them.
+Their standards are high, and they have chosen their system of values, so they’re not gonna let any random person make them feel bad for their choices.

-A negative feedback, a bad performance, a disapproving looks, these all tank his self-confidence.
+Negative feedback, a bad performance, and a disapproving look, all tank his self-confidence.

 His ego is built around “being liked”, “being good” and some other inherently fragile traits.

-And he relinquishes control of how he feels to the world and to the whims of life.
+And he relinquishes control of how he feels.

-This is a common issue for most people, though.
+This is a common issue for many people.